ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 # IBM Spectrum Protect Plus overview
 {: #spp_considerations}

 New installations of the IBM Spectrum® Protect Plus service are no longer supported for new or existing deployments of vCenter Server instances.
 You can still use or delete existing IBM Spectrum Protect Plus installations on your existing instances.
-If you want to install IBM Spectrum Protect Plus yourself, see [IBM Spectrum Protect Plus documentation](https://www.ibm.com/docs/en/spp){: external}.
+If you want to install IBM Spectrum Protect Plus yourself, see [IBM Spectrum Protect Plus documentation](https://www.ibm.com/docs/en/spp).
 {: deprecated}

 The IBM Spectrum Protect Plus service provides an efficient and scalable solution for data protection, data reuse, and data recovery for virtual environments.
 You can implement the service as a stand-alone solution or you can integrate it with your IBM Spectrum Protect environment to offload copies for long-term storage and data governance.